 WHAT TO BRING TO THE HOSPITAL

-The nursery staff recommends you bring an outfit and light weight blanket for taking baby home on day of discharge.
+The nursery staff recommends you bring an outfit and light weight blanket for taking you baby home on the day of discharge.
 While your baby is a patient with us, we will provide supplies to meet baby’s nutritional needs, as well as, diapers, wipes, cotton shirts, light weight blankets and samples of baby bath/lotion.

 You may dress your new baby in his or her own personal clothing throughout the hospital stay - and don't forget the special outfit you may want to dress baby in should you decide to take advantage of our professional photography services.

 A professional photographer from Mom365 will visit with you and offer to set up an appointment for a private customized in-hospital photography session of your newborn and any family you'd like to have in the photo.
 We recommend scheduling the appointment for the day before your release to avoid rushing through the session or delaying time at home with your new baby.